jakergrossman/tagurl.vim/README.md

 - `g:tagurl_map`            - The normal mode mapping to use for tagurl.vim
 - `g:tagurl_enable_mapping` - Whether or not to set the `:TagURL`  mapping
 - `g:tagurl_default_reg`    - The register to copy to if none is specified
-- `g:tagurl_verbose`        - Whether or not `:TagURL` will echo a message.
-This applies to both successful and failed calls, so setting this to `v:false` will also silence errors
+- `g:tagurl_verbose`        - Whether or not `:TagURL` will echo status messages.
+- `g:tagurl_neovim`         - Whether to use `neovim.io` instead of `vimhelp.org`.
+                              This is required when linking NeoVim specific help documents, e.g.: LSP

 ---